 Founded on Radical Listening, Health In Harmony is a rainforest conservation organization holistically addressing the health of people, ecosystems, and the planet.

-In 1993, Dr. Kinari Webb was an undergraduate studying orangutans in one of the most pristine tropical rainforests in Borneo, Gunung Palung National Park.
+In 1993, Dr. Kinari Webb was an undergraduate studying orangutans in one of the most pristine tropical rainforests in Indonesian Borneo.
 There she encountered not only a threatened natural environment, but also the dire health needs of the local communities.
 Kinari realized that these two problems were connected.

 In order to pay for scarce and expensive healthcare, villagers had no choice but to sneak into the park and illegally cut down trees to sell for small amounts of money.
 Deforestation and lack of quality healthcare are both life-threatening problems.
 But when the rainforest thrives, so do humans.

 An intact rainforest can provide drinking water, guard against flooding, and reduce malaria and waterborne disease.
 An intact rainforest absorbs pollutants and carbon dioxide, breathing life into surrounding communities.
 Since human health and the health of the rainforest are so deeply intertwined, Kinari decided that there had to be a way to tackle them together.